PGP Encrypt

 Description

-The Encrypt action allows a Flow to perform a PGP encryption on a string of plaintext.
+The PGP Encrypt action implements the left part of the process above.
+It allows a flow to perform a PGP encryption on a string of plaintext.
 There is also the option to add a signature for additional authentication.

 PGP Encrypt basic configuration